Reopening Schools During COVID-19

 - Requiring staff to wear masks at all times and strongly recommending face shields at all times while working in-person with students, while maintaining a six-foot distance from students and other adults.

-- Requiring that students remain in their classroom for some specialist lessons, depending upon the specific building facilities.
+- Requiring that elementary students remain in their classroom for some specialist lessons, depending upon the specific building facilities.
 Students may leave their classroom for recess and PE in a gym or outside.
 Additionally, the guidance allows for lunch and breakfast to be served in the cafeteria with social distancing in place.
 This may look different from school to school.

 - Making on-site COVID-19 testing available every two weeks for teachers and staff who work directly with students.